Brickskeller: R.F.D. Washington

 Dave and Diane Alexander opened a sister location called R.F.D.
 (Regional Food & Drink) in 2003 in Chinatown, near the Gallery Place Metro station, at the former Coco Loco site.
-R.F.D. occupies a larger space than the Brickskeller did, allowing the owners to provide an even larger selection of draft beer.
+R.F.D. occupied a larger space than the Brickskeller did, allowing the owners to provide an even larger selection of draft beer.

-At R.F.D., there are approximately 40 taps, which was the largest selection in Washington D.C. until the Birch & Barley and ChurchKey opened in October 2009.
+At R.F.D., there were approximately 40 taps, the largest selection in Washington D.C. until the Birch & Barley and ChurchKey opened in October 2009.
 R.F.D. had taps in both the front and back rooms.
 The tap system used a 75/25 gas blend.
 RFD closed in 2017.

 Brickskeller Inn

 The building used for the Brickskeller was first occupied in 1912.
 Felix opened The Brickskeller in 1957, replacing the former occupant, the Robert Peter Inn.
 The hotel remains open as a small European-style inn that offers single and double rooms.